FelixSjogren/HorSy15k/README.md

 - **Fully Annotated**: Each horse image in the dataset is annotated with 20 keypoints, providing precise information about the pose of the horse.
 - **Obscured Keypoints**: Even when keypoints are obscured they are annotated in HorSy15k.

-## Image Downloadd
+## Image Download
-The images are available here: https://drive.google.com/file/d/144tPldJuPD_uzINcSvKD566KoNunwtvr/view?usp=sharing
+The images are available for download here: https://drive.google.com/file/d/144tPldJuPD_uzINcSvKD566KoNunwtvr/view?usp=sharing